Ekanamsha: Harivamsa

 According to S. C. Mukherji, a modern scholar, in the Harivamsa, Ekanamsha is identified as a shakti of Vishnu as the goddess of Ekadasi, having descended as the daughter of Nanda to protect the baby Krishna from Kamsa.
-In the Harivamsa, she is represented as sister of Vishnu, due to which she is offered the epithets Vimala Devi and Yogamaya.
+She is born to Nanda and Yashoda, and brought to Mathura by Vasudeva.
+Thus, Kamsa is tricked into thinking she is the ninth child of Devaki (Krishna's mother), but she is not Krishna's biological sister.
+When Ekanamsha leaves her infant body, the goddess is described as Narayan's consort, Katyayani, or Durga.

+The text describes Ekanamsha as the goddess placed between Samkarsana (Balarama) and Krishna.
+She receives homage from the Yadavas, who see her as encompassing all goddesses.
+Indra also adopts her as a sister.

 Vishnudharmottara Purana

 The Vishnudharmottara Purana describes the deity as Gandhari (the power of illusion pertaining to Vishnu), and this Gandhari represents the deities Dhrti, Kirti, Pusti, Sraddha, Sarasvati, Gayatri, and Kalaratri.

 Brahmavaivarta Purana

 According to the Brahmavaivarta Purana, Ekanamsha is described as the avatar of Durga, who became the daughter of Nanda and Yashoda, who was taken away by Vasudeva.
 When Kamsa tried to kill her, she transformed into the goddess Yogamaya, & berated Kamsa for his attempt to commit infanticide.
 Though in other versions the baby girl is carried to the Vindhya mountains, in this text, she stays with Vasudeva and Devaki.
 Later, when Krishna marries his chief consort, Rukmini, she is sent with Durvasa to protect and help him.